Euro weakens as equity-market selloff hits sentiment

 The Aussie is viewed as a barometer of global risk sentiment given its sensitivity to Chinese demand for Australia’s exports.

-Sterling was firmer against both the dollar and the euro as Prime Minister Theresa May heads to Brussels for more Brexit talks.
+Sterling was firmer against both the dollar GBP= and the euro EURGBP= as Prime Minister Theresa May heads to Brussels for more Brexit talks.

-In cryptocurrency markets, Bitcoin lost another 10 percent to below $4,500 as sentiment soured further.
+In cryptocurrency markets, Bitcoin BTC= lost another 10 percent to below $4,500 as sentiment soured further.

 Editing by Richard Balmforth